Crack vs. Cocaine: What Are the Differences?

 What Is Crack Cocaine?

-Crack cocaine is produced by a chemical process that involves mixing powdered cocaine with baking soda, resulting in a product that can be smoked.
 This form of cocaine became widely popular in the 1980s, a phenomenon often referred to as the “crack epidemic.”
-It was during this time that public concern over illicit drug use escalated, leading to political tensions and significant legislation, such as the Anti-Drug Abuse Act of 1986, which aimed to combat drug trafficking and established harsh penalties for crack possession.
+It was during this time that public concern over illicit drug use escalated.

-Key Differences Between Crack and Cocaine
+What Are the Differences Between Crack and Cocaine?

 To understand the stark differences between crack and cocaine, it’s essential to break down various aspects: